mekaron/articles/agilecontent/theproblemwithlsps.md

 * We dont't believe in KPIs and error-count metrics as a way to measure quality "

-While these statements were absolutely unimaginable 20 years ago, the current situation of how online content is stored and the requirements of the world we're living in, are asking for these kinds of bold statements.
+While these statements were absolutely unimaginable 20 years ago, the current situation of how online content is stored and the requirements of the world we are living in, are asking for these kinds of bold statements.
 That is, if we ever want to deliver a high quality multilingal product; quality as defined by the user: what he needs, at the time he needs it, at the costs that he is willing to pay for it.

 And, of course, this online world also makes it easy to find really good translators, that know how to translate, but also, that understand much more of the translation process than you can ever imagine.
-I was shocked when only 4 years ago, at a conference, I heard people saying about translators: oh no, they just want to type words on their attic, they don't want to be bothered with client side problems, nor be involved in the process.
+I was shocked when only 4 years ago, at a conference, I heard people saying about translators: "oh no, they just want to type words on their attic, they don't want to be bothered with client side problems, nor be involved in the process."
 Some waste of talent and expertise, right?

 We can store content online before it is published, we can make and track changes at any time, we can find translators online, we can get feedback from our users.
 We have project management tools in the cloud, we are able to track what has happened when.
 We can see lean and agile processes implemented in other industries, all we have to do is look at what they do and what they've learned.